AdguardTeam/KnowledgeBaseDNS/docs/private-dns/connect-devices/game-consoles/nintendo.md

 1. Select the connection file, then select *Change Settings*.
 1. Select *DNS* → *Set Up*.
 1. Set *Auto-Obtain DNS* to *No*.
-1. Select *Detailed Setup*, then *Primary DNS*.
+1. Select *Detailed Setup* → *Primary DNS*.
 Hold down the left arrow to delete the existing DNS.
 1. In the *DNS Server* field, enter one of the following DNS server addresses:

     94.140.14.49